Yud/simple_sign_in/README.md

 ## Introduction

-simple_sign_in adds super simple authentication to your Ruby on Raisl app.
-I've created it after I found myself recreating basic authentication from scratch whenever I needed to show an early stage project to someone or during staging environment setup.
+simple_sign_in adds [super simple authentication](http://railscasts.com/episodes/21-super-simple-authentication) to your Ruby on Rails app.

-Since I didn't find anything that suited my needs, I've created my own gem.
+I've created it after I found myself rewriting basic authentication from scratch whenever I needed to show an early stage project to someone or during staging environment setup.

-TL;DR This gem is not meant to be used in production.
-Use it during early stages of development or in staging env.
+**TL;DR This gem is not meant to be used in production.
+Use it during early stages of development or in staging env.**

 ## Installation